inmcm/xoodoo/README.md

 If you just need to use the LWC defined Xoodyak hashing or AEAD operating modes, examples are given below.
 For other uses of this package, please consult the documentation.

 ### Hashing
-Xoodyak provides a default hashing function that will output a 256-bit has given an arbitrary number of input bytes:
+Xoodyak provides a default hashing function that will output a 256-bit digest provided an arbitrary number of input bytes.
 ```go
 package main